Error: Bridge Service Not Running

 If the “Force COM Port Feature enabled” is not checked, please check this value.
 If you plug in the device into a different USB port, the COM port might move.
 By turning this feature on, it will keep the Ingenico device on the same COM port if nothing else is already assigned to that port.

-Above, make sure the 0060 and the value 9 is present.
+Above, make sure the PID of 0060* and the value 9 is present for the COM Port.
 (9 is the BFC default port for EMV hardware).
 Next, set the “Order” on the bottom at “9.”
 The value 9 can be another number if you desire.
 Next, we need to check the BFC Virtual Terminal Config (https://admin.bfc-usa.com/VirtualTerminal/VirtualTerminalConfig.aspx) to make sure the merchant account matches this COM port.

 Additional Debugging Options: